iot-kntu/interpiconet-interference/README.md

 ## Controller

-This is for controller node. when you run main.py in experimental folder, the master node scans and collects channel maps then runs channel separation algorithm and advertises new channel maps.
+This is for controller node. when you run main.py in controller folder, the master node scans and collects channel maps then runs channel separation algorithm and advertises new channel maps.

 ## Master